7hekaka/newcytosim/doc/tutorials/tuto_scans.md

     make_page.py tile=5 run????

-This should generate a file `page.html`, which can be openned in your favorite browser.
+This should generate a file `page.html`, which can be opened in your favorite browser.

 # Step 4 - Alternative sampling strategies